everett1992/rr_fast/README.md

 ## Game

 1. Target spaces are randomly shuffled.
+2. Robots are placed randomly on the board.
-2. Pop the first target and start a round with it.
+3. Pop the first target and start a round with it.
+4. The final state of the winning solution is used as the starting state of the next round.
-3. GOTO 2
+5. GOTO 3

 ## Round